MM-moon/Magic-Square/README.md

 # Magic-Square
 This program creates a magic square of odd size between 1 and 9.
 The user is prompted to enter an odd number between 1 and 9.
 If the input is not valid, the program asks the user again to enter a valid input.

-If the input is valid, the program creates a two-dimensional array called magicSquare with all elements initialized to zero.
+the program then creates a two dimensional array called "magicSquare" with all elements initialized to zero.
 It then sets the starting position for the first number in the magic square by setting row to n-1 (the last row) and col to n/2 (the middle column).
 It also initializes num to 1, which will be used to fill in each cell of the magic square.

 The program then enters a loop that continues until all cells in the magic square have been filled with numbers.
 In each iteration of the loop, it sets the current cell (row, col) to num and increments num by 1.
 It then updates row and col based on a specific algorithm for creating magic squares.